 Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The online safety co-ordinator is Mr Matt Hughes (Head of Teaching and Learning).
+The school online safety co-ordinator is Mr Matt Hughes .

-23. Child on Child Sexual violence and sexual harassment
+24. Child on Child Sexual violence and sexual harassment

 The DSL, Governing Body/Board and Head Teacher will take due regard to Section 5, KCSiE 2019